 There is a multitude of design elements to consider when you're decorating your home, but few are as important as color.
-The right shade doesn't just have the power to imbue a space with personality and create a long-lasting impression—it can also make a room look more luxurious and refined, which is a big win when you're decorating on a budget.
+The right shade doesn't just have the power to upgrade a space with personality and create a long-lasting impression; it can also make a room look more elegant and refined, which is a big win when you're decorating on a budget.

 Rethink the Base

-Before you start decorating, rethink the base.
-"Many of the spaces I walk into (especially in New York City) already have white or cream painted walls, but it doesn't feel crisp and vibrant," she says.
+Before you start decorating, Roth suggests rethinking your base.
+If your space already has white walls but feels bare or unwelcoming, it might feel strange to put the time into painting it a similar shade—but the underlying tones of ivory can transform your rooms in a way that makes it all worth it.
+"Many of the spaces I walk into (especially in New York City) already have white- or cream-painted walls, but it doesn't feel crisp and vibrant," she says.
 "Clients often resist painting, but when we do, the results are awesome!"

 Decorating a room from scratch can be intimidating, but Roth says it's nearly impossible to go wrong if you layer furniture and accessories in different shades of ivory.
 "I can honestly say it works in every room.
-An all-ivory bedroom is so sleek, stunning, and dreamy, a white marble dining table with ivory upholstered chairs is classic and delightful, and an all-ivory living room is swoon-worthy!" she says.
+An all-ivory bedroom is so sleek, stunning, and dreamy.
+A white marble dining table with ivory upholstered chairs is classic and delightful, and an all-ivory living room is swoon-worthy!"

 Add a Cream Rug